laro/Cilia/README.md

       }
       ```
     - Multiple inheritance is problematic here:
-        - In Cilia/C++, an object can be an instance of several base classes at once, whereby the pointer (typically) changes during casting.
+        - In Cilia/C++, an object can be an instance of several base classes at once, whereby the pointer (sometimes) changes during casting.
         - What if you still want/need to access the functions for a `Type obj` after `if obj is ParentA`?
             - Workaround: Cast back with `Type(obj).functionOfA()`
         - ~~Therefore maybe better: `if obj is String str ...`~~